mniroy/ESP-derailleur/README.md

 - **ssid**: Wi-Fi SSID for the hotspot.
 - **password**: Password for the Wi-Fi hotspot.
 - **server**: AsyncWebServer instance for handling web requests.
+- **webSocket**: WebSocketsServer instance for real-time updates.
 - **hotspotActive**: Boolean indicating if the hotspot is active.

 ## Web Interface
 The web interface allows users to:
-- View the current gear position.
+- View the current gear position in real-time.
 - Update gear cable pull settings.
 - Update the maximum gear limit.
 - Reset settings to default values.